maichongju/employee-management-system/README.md

 # Employee Management System

-Employee Management System is a web application that allows employee schedule be auto generated.
+Employee Management System is a web application that can automatically generate employee schedule.
 The program is split into two parts: frontend and backend.
-The backend is a REST API server that handles all the requests from the frontend.
-Where the frontend can be any client that sent the request to the backend endpoint.
+The backend is a REST API server that handles all the requests from the frontend and the frontend can be any client that sent the request to the backend endpoint.

 - Backend API detail [API.md](Backend/docs/API.md)
 - Backend Database detail [Database.md](Backend/docs/Database.md)